 The approach taken was to build a community-focused open web application for accessing and sharing environmental information through deployment of interoperable web-GIS technology to visualise and exchange open data.

-CeRDI will continue to develop and improve the VVB portal with continued input from the community, stakeholders and users.
+CeRDI will continue to develop and improve the VVB portal with continued input from the community, stakeholders, and users.
 Further interoperability and integration with other key information systems will be a priority.
-Additional funding has been secured from the Helen Macpherson Smith Trust to continue the development of the VVB and SWIFFT projects through 2019.

 VVB is included as part of CeRDI's longitudinal impact research which measures the impact of technology on improved decision making and on supporting practice change.
 VVB fits under the pragmatic theme of Citizen Science.
 Wave 1 data collection has been completed and involved interviews, focus groups and an online survey.
 The analysis of this data is currently taking place.
 The results of this research will not only help to explore the impact of technology on decision making for practice change, but also help to inform future development of the VVB portal.

 Zoos Victoria and CeRDI - 1 October 2019

 Extending collaborative eResearch opportunities for Fighting Extinction...
 Continue reading...